 Interventional Radiology is a sub-specialty of Radiology in which doctors undergo an additional year of training, called a Fellowship, after the four-year Diagnostic Radiology residency.
-During the Fellowship, these specialists become experts at diagnosing and treating many diseases in the body by using tiny instruments they insert into the vascular system (the arteries and veins).
-They are able to accurately, precisely place these instruments using special x-ray image-guidance, called flouroscopy, and treat the disease at the source of the problem.
+During the Fellowship, these specialists become experts at diagnosing and treating many diseases in the body using tiny instruments that they insert into the vascular system (the arteries and veins).
+They can accurately and precisely place these instruments using special x-ray image guidance, called fluoroscopy, allowing them to treat the disease at the source of the problem.

 How are minimally invasive techniques different from open surgery?

-Minimally invasive treatment usually occurs in an office-based environment, and can be performed under mild anesthesia, often referred to as conscious sedation.
-Access to the vascular system is made through a tiny incision, about the size of a grain of rice, so there is no disruption to underlying muscle tissue, as there is in an open surgery.
-Because of this, discomfort is minimal, recovery time is greatly reduced, and patients can go home the same day.
-Most are back to their routine in 1-3 days.
+Minimally invasive treatment usually occurs in an office-based environment and can be performed under mild anesthesia, often referred to as conscious sedation.
+Access to the vascular system is made through a tiny incision, about the size of a grain of rice, so there is no disruption to underlying muscle tissue, as there is in open surgery.
+Because of this, discomfort is minimal, recovery time is significantly reduced, and patients can go home the same day.
+Most patients are back to their routine in 1-3 days.

-Open surgery, on the other hand, is usually performed in a hospital, and usually requires general anesthesia, intubation, and large incisions.
+On the other hand, open surgery is usually performed in a hospital and requires general anesthesia, intubation, and large incisions.
 Post-surgical pain is common, and recovery can take weeks.

 How long do these procedures take?

-Plan to arrive an hour prior to your scheduled procedure for preparation.
-The procedure itself will last from thirty minutes to a couple of hours.
-Then, you will recover for a few hours.
+Plan to arrive an hour before your scheduled procedure for preparation.
+The procedure itself will last from thirty minutes to a couple of hours, depending on the type of procedure and its complexity.
+After your procedure is complete, you will spend a couple of hours in recovery while our staff monitors your healing.
 Total time at our clinic on the day of your procedure is usually four to six hours.

 Will I feel pain?

-You will receive a local anesthetic to numb the area, and mild anesthesia (conscious sedation) to keep you comfortable during the procedure.
+You will receive a local anesthetic to numb the area and mild anesthesia (conscious sedation) to keep you comfortable during the procedure.
 Discomfort is generally very minimal.
-You will be monitored continuously before, during, and after the procedure to make sure that you are as comfortable as possible.
+You will be monitored continuously before, during, and after the procedure to ensure that you are as comfortable as possible.

 Should I take my medications on the day of the procedure?